 Refer to the General Application Instructions, Appendix 2, Section A, for general information on reporting requirements.
 If there are technical reporting requirement delinquencies for any existing USAMRAA-sponsored awards at the applicant organization, no new awards will be issued to the applicant organization until all delinquent reports have been submitted.

-Annual progress reports as well as a final progress report, including quad charts, will be required.
-Quarterly progress reports are required for Funding Level 3 awards.
+Annual progress reports as well as a final progress report will be required.

 The Award Terms and Conditions will specify if more frequent reporting is required.